-- a.
-All players MUST WEAR SHINGUARDS. - b.
-ALL players are required to wear matching, numbered, jerseys.
-Teams registered as Competitive are required to wear matching socks and shorts. - c.
-Sponsor logos may be placed on jerseys but may not obstruct view of player number and may not promote alcoholic beverages nor tobacco products. - d.
-The home team must provide alternative jerseys with numbers if a color conflict arises.
+- 1) All players MUST WEAR SHINGUARDS. - 2) ALL players are required to wear matching, numbered, jerseys.
+Teams registered as Competitive are required to wear matching socks and shorts. - 3) Sponsor logos may be placed on jerseys but may not obstruct view of player number and may not promote alcoholic beverages nor tobacco products. - 4) The home team must provide alternative jerseys with numbers if a color conflict arises.
 Soft molded cleats are recommended.
-Cleats should have no sharp edge.

-- e.
-Jewelry (including pierced earrings) may NOT be worn.
+Cleats should have no sharp edge. - 5) Jewelry (including pierced earrings) may NOT be worn.
 With regard to hair decorations (e.g., beads) the general guidance is to allow them.
-But the hair must lay flat and/or be secured such that the decorations are not swaying or moving when playing. - f.
-Splints and or any kind of casts are NOT allowed unless approved by the MAYSA Referee Assignor.
-If approval is given, written permission will be provided for the player/team to present to officials at the match.
+But the hair must lay flat and/or be secured such that the decorations are not swaying or moving when playing. - 6) Splints and or any kind of casts are NOT allowed unless approved by the MAYSA Referee Assignor.
+If approval is given a hard copy form will be provided for the player/team to present to officials at the match.
 Players/teams should not assume that wrapping a cast or applying padding will necessarily result in approval to play.
-The safety of all players on the field must be taken into consideration. - g.
-Home team provides: - I. Six field markers: Four corner flags and one cone (or flag) marker for each side of the field at midfield (one yard off the sideline) - II.
-Nets for goals if they are to be used (strongly encouraged) - III.
+The safety of all players on the field must be taken into consideration.

+7) Home team provides:

+- a.
+Six field markers: Four corner flags and one cone (or flag) marker for each side of the field at midfield (one yard off the sideline) - b.
+Nets for goals if they are to be used (strongly encouraged) - c.
 A properly inflated ball, in good condition: U6 through U8: Size 3, U9 through U12: Size 4, U13 and older: Size 5